jpignata/blog/articles/futures.md

 end
 ```

-This object is composed of a page and has a method to return 25 of the absolute
+This object is composed of a `Page` and has a method to return 25 of the
-`urls` on the page.
-This will exclude internal navigation links from the header.
+absolute `urls` scraped from the HTML.
+This is a small cheat to exclude
+internal navigation links from the header.

 Next we'll put together a simple `Crawler` to use these objects to get the
 content from Hacker News.
 Our first stab at this will be synchronous so each